arCABAL/agtg/README.md

 You can autocomplete the font selection with tab.

-## NOTES ON ADDING YOUR OWN FONT
+## Notes on adding your own font

-If you want to add your own font, you have to add another folder to your packages folder and use the savebrush command to save each character as a .obr file.
+if you want to add your own font, you have to add another folder to your packages folder and use the savebrush command to save each character as a .obr file.
+Save each character with the same naming structure as used for the other fonts.
+Make sure that your font's characters are oriented in the right direction when selecting and saving them as brushes in the game.
+Take a look at the small red cube origin, it should be at the front bottom left.

 For every character, select it and for example for the letter a, use: